Protect Your Chimney Against Harmful Moisture!

 Have Your Chimney Waterproofed Today!

 Whether your chimney has already begun to show signs of water damage or you merely want to proactively prevent it, waterproofing is an excellent way to extend the life of your masonry chimney.
-Call Olde Towne Chimney & Fireplace Sales at 812-284-0123 or click here to schedule your waterproofing appointment!
+Call Olde Towne Chimney & Fireplace Sales at 812-284-0123 or or click “Schedule” button below!